ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Background

 Predicates represent properties of the world and can be either \textbf{lifted} (parameterized) or \textbf{grounded} (instantiated).
-For example, the lifted predicate \texttt{(holding ?m - movable}\footnote{\texttt{movable} is an example of object type, used to restrict certain actions or predicates to a given object category.}) becomes grounded as \texttt{(holding bowl)} when the argument is instantiated.
+For example, the lifted predicate \texttt{(holding ?m - movable)}\footnote{\texttt{movable} is an example of object type, used to restrict certain actions or predicates to a given object category.} becomes grounded as \texttt{(holding bowl)} when the argument is instantiated.
 Only grounded predicates can be evaluated as true or false.
-The initial state $\mathcal{I}$ and the goal state $\mathcal{G}$ are specified as sets of truth values over such grounded predicates.
+The initial state $\mathcal{I}$, goal state $\mathcal{G}$, and generally any state $s_t$ are specified as the set of true grounded predicates at timestep $t$, with the rest assumed to be false under the closed-world assumption.

-Each action in $\mathcal{A}$ is defined by a set of \textbf{preconditions} that must hold in the current state for the action to be applicable, and a set of \textbf{effects} that describe how the state changes after the action is executed.
+Each action in $\mathcal{A}$ is defined by a set of \textbf{preconditions} over grounded predicates that must hold in the current state for the action to be applicable, and a set of \textbf{effects} that describe how grounded predicates truth values change after the action is executed.
 Actions, like predicates, can be lifted and then grounded by instantiating their parameters.
-Actions are typically executed by low-level controllers assumed to perfectly achieve their effects, following the \emph{downward refinement property} \citep{bacchus1991downward} and this allows planners to ignore intermediate states.
+Actions are typically executed by low-level controllers assumed to perfectly achieve their effects, following the \textbf{downward refinement property}~\citep{bacchus1991downward} and this allows planners to ignore intermediate states.
 However, real-world controllers may fail or face changing conditions, and as such grounding is required to identify these failures.

-Classical planning problems are typically described using the PDDL formal language.
-A PDDL domain file defines predicates and actions (along with object types), while a PDDL problem file defines the initial and goal states along with available objects.
+Classical planning problems are typically described using the PDDL formal language~\citep{mcdermott1998pddl}.
+A PDDL domain file defines the space of available predicates and actions (along with object types), while a PDDL problem file defines the initial and goal states (in terms of grounded predicate truth values) along with available objects (i.e., specific instances of object types).
 Example PDDL domain and problem files are provided in Appendix~\ref{app:domains}.

 We use the term \textbf{problem} to refer to a specific PDDL problem file (i.e., $\langle \mathcal{I}, \mathcal{G} \rangle$ plus object list), and \textbf{task} to refer to a concrete instance of that problem (e.g., a specific environment layout using the same domain).
-A planner takes a domain and problem file and returns a plan, which is a list of grounded actions that leads from $\mathcal{I}$ to $\mathcal{G}$.
+A planner takes a domain and problem file and returns a \textbf{plan}, which is a list of grounded actions that leads from $\mathcal{I}$ to $\mathcal{G}$.